EisenbergEffect/hello-web-components/README.md

 // Nothing here yet.
 We'll add our Web Component code in the next step.
 ```

-> **NOTE:** You can use [the http-server package for Node.js](https://www.npmjs.com/package/http-server) or something like [the Live Server plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+> **NOTE:** If you aren't sure what to use for a web server, you can use [the http-server package for Node.js](https://www.npmjs.com/package/http-server) or something like [the Live Server plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 Anything that can serve static content will work though.

 ## Step One